quicwg/base-drafts/draft-ietf-quic-qpack.md

 For clients using 0-RTT data in HTTP/3, the maximum table capacity is the remembered value of the setting.
 If the remembered value is not present or is 0, the server MAY set it to a non-zero value in its SETTINGS frame.
-If the remembered value is non-zero, the server MUST send this value in its SETTINGS frame.
+If the remembered value is non-zero, the server MUST send the same non-zero value in its SETTINGS frame.
 If it specifies any other value, or omits SETTINGS_QPACK_MAX_TABLE_CAPACITY from SETTINGS, the encoder must treat this as a connection error of type `HTTP_QPACK_DECODER_STREAM_ERROR`.